-People believe in and admire leaders who have an expertise in that area.
+People believe in and admire leaders who have expertise in that area.
 A leader must have a proven record to support that he can lead people, which means he should have earned such power and not by mere position in the organisation.

 3. Managing delivery of Vision.

 A leader must make sure that his vision is followed and managed effectively – either by himself or by dedicated managers under him to whom responsibilities and roles are clarified.
-They should set KPI (Key Performance Indicators) for each employee to make sure they are on the right track and working collectively towards achieving their goal.
-This stage may also include certain changes and a leader should ensure that changes go smoothly and with the support of all employees in the organisation.
+They should set KPIs (Key Performance Indicators) for each employee to make sure they are on the right track and working collectively towards achieving their goal.
+This stage may also include certain changes, and a leader should ensure that changes go smoothly and with the support of all employees in the organisation.

 4. Coaching and building a team to achieve Vision.

 A leader must understand the team dynamics in order to strategise his vision.
 He needs to make sure that the required abilities and skills are set to move forward.
-This is an ongoing process under which the team is mentored, various training and coaching is provided along with appropriate feedback and analysis by way of KPIs.
+This is an ongoing process under which the team is mentored, and various training and coaching are provided along with appropriate feedback and analysis by way of KPIs.

 Leadership includes searching for and grooming leadership skills in others.
 Once the skills are developed in the team, success continues for the long term- and that’s the true measure of Great Leadership.

 Leaders become great, not because of their power but because of the ability to empower others – John C Maxwell